PeterCamilleri/CX16/README.md

 but I foolishly gave them away along with my SD Systems Z-80 Starter Kit.
 I had no way to store those machines and felt that others would benefit from them more than I could.
 That is water under the bridge.

-The CX16 is a project started by the 8-Bit Guy, David Murray.
-It was launched with a YouTube [video](https://youtu.be/ayh0qebfD2g).
-This repository is to contain my notes for development efforts that I feel to be complimentary to the main project.
-In a modern (I'm old so I get to call it _modern_) twist, the effort is also supported by a (closed) [Facebook](https://www.facebook.com/groups/CommanderX16/) group with over 8,000 participants.

 ### The CPU Soapbox